Last date modified: 2026-Mar-03

 To delete an index from the Index Manager:

-1. Access aiR Assist by clicking its icon (aiR Assist icon) at the top of the left nav bar.
+1. Access aiR Assist panel by clicking its icon in the side bar.

-2. Navigate to the Index Manager from the chat window by clicking the index name in the lower corner of the Ask a question box.
+2. Navigate to the Index Manager from the chat window by clicking the index name in the Ask a question box.

 Name of the indexed highlighted in the lower left corner of the Ask a question box.